Obama and Trudeau Had Dinner So It's an Internet Sensation

 The internet fan fiction machine was churning away as Twitter got imaginative.

-But what about former Vice President Joe Biden, one user wonder.
+But what about former Vice President Joe Biden, one user wondered.